 But why is the lake green?
 This is due to a proliferation of microscopic algae.
 These algae take up oxygen, which causes eutrophication of the lake.
 Although natural, the phenomenon has accelerated in recent decades, due to the lake’s high popularity and erosion of its banks.
 Conservation efforts are now being put in place to slow the deterioration of the lake.

-A trail of about 2 kilometers goes around the lake, which allows to appreciate it from every angle.
-Interpretation panels along the trail provide a better understanding of the features of Pink Lake.
+A trail of about 2 kilometres goes around the lake, which allows to appreciate it from every angle.
+Interpretation signs along the trail provide a better understanding of the features of Pink Lake.
 Stay on the trail, however, to help protect the fragile environment around you.